How to Lose Thigh Fat

 3. Strength Train To Boost Your Metabolism

-Cardio isn’t the only component to weight loss—you need strength training, too.
+Cardio isn’t the only component to weight loss—you need strength training, too!
 The more muscle you have on your body, the more calories your body burns at rest.
 The myth that lifting weights is going to make a woman “bulk up” isn’t really true.
-When you strength train, you not only work those muscles, but you stoke your metabolic fires.
+When you strength train, you not only work your muscles, but you rev your metabolism.
 Muscle is a good thing!
 So incorporate at least two strength training sessions into your week—in addition to your cardio—for weight loss.
 Strength train your whole body—not just your legs—to burn fat all over.
 We have amazing strength training classes on Get Healthy U TV; whether you’re a newbie or have some experience with strength training, we’ve got you covered!

 4. Eat Clean + Lean

 Plain and simple, excess calories end up on your body as excess fat.
 Choosing nutritious, whole foods—and cutting back on unhealthy fats, refined sugars, and processed foods—is the first step to losing weight from anywhere on your body.
 A good tip to use when starting a weight loss journey is to fill half of your plate with veggies—and the remaining parts with lean protein (salmon, chicken) and some healthy carbs (quinoa, rice.)
 We’ve got tons of healthy recipes that make eating clean DELICIOUS and easy.
 Don’t think that eating the right foods has to be boring.
 Try our 28-Day Veggie Challenge to start filling up on nutritious, antioxidant-rich foods that help you lose weight and keep you healthy.